The 47 Best High School Graduation Gifts of 2025

 One of THE VERY MOST popular grad gifts for teens is a t-shirt quilt from Project Repat.
 Take a stack of your teen’s t-shirts from camp, game day, memorable family trips, sports teams, concerts, and more, cut them into panels, and ship them off to Project Repat.
 Prepare to surprise your teen with a keepsake that celebrates their accomplishments and that they will love to use in college.

-20. For the one with a student ID: Herschel Charlie Wallet (Amazon)
+20. For the one who loves card cases: Herschel Charlie Wallet (Amazon)

 Credit Herschel